BLESSED ARE THE POOR IN THE SPIRIT

 Until a sinner acknowledges or accepts that he is spiritually and morally bankrupt, and that he cannot save himself by any means, and then chooses to put his faith in Jesus Christ as his Lord and Saviour; he cannot draw from God’s mercy and receive God’s free gift of eternal life.

-The Scripture commands, “As you have therefore received Christ Jesus the Lord, so walk in Him.”
+Paul admonishes, “As you have therefore received Christ Jesus the Lord, so walk in Him.”
 (Col. 2:6 NKJV).

 The Lord Jesus teaches, “Blessed are the poor in the spirit, for theirs is the kingdom of heaven.”
 (Matt.
 5:3 NKJV).

 God only gives attention to the poor in the spirit, not to the rich in spirit!